 - Genuine request for information -> answer the best you can - Questioner wants to look smart and knowledgeable --> be polite and complimentary - Malicious questions - be polite and measured in response - Move questions "offline" if needed - Say "I don't know" (with assurance) if needed

 Who is your Audience?

 - General public

 - CS folks (e.g. colloquium)

+- CS folks in your area (e.g. seminar class)

-- Experts in the area of your research (conference/workshop)
+- Experts in the exact area of your research (focused workshop)